 Image File Types – .png

 The PNG image file is a Portable Network Graphic image extension.
-The biggest limitation for .png is they are smaller files, so the chances of a .png successfully displaying a high-resolution photo on the internet are unlikely without some serious quality loss.
+The biggest limitation for .png is they are smaller files, so the chances of a .png successfully displaying a high-resolution photo are unlikely without serious quality loss.

 Instead, use .png when compressing a bigger image into a smaller one. .png maintains the quality of the original image while saving room on a website or storage folder.

 Image File Types – .jpg

-Next up is the JPG image file, similar to the .png in that it is capable of compressing large images into smaller ones.
-So what is the main difference to consider when using .jpg instead of .png? .jpg loses quality of the image as it compresses it whereas .png doesn’t.
+Next up is the JPG image file. .jpg is similar to the .png because it’s capable of compressing large images into smaller ones.
+So what’s the main difference to consider when using .jpg instead of .png? .jpg loses quality of the image as it compresses it whereas .png doesn’t.

-The advantage of a .jpg file come in the size. .jpg can compress into very small sizes.
+The advantage of a .jpg file is it can compress into very small sizes.
 This is helpful when putting together a library of small images where the quality of the image isn’t as important.

 Image File Types –.tiff

-The TIFF image file, or Tagged Image File Format are large files that maintain optimal quality through any undergoing changes. .tiff don’t have links in them, which can be ideal for privacy reasons.
+The TIFF image file, or Tagged Image File Format are large files that maintain optimal quality throughout changes. .tiff don’t have links in them, which can be ideal for privacy reasons.
 Because .tiff have no unseen data included, there will never be a virus hidden inside the files.

 .tiff image extensions are ideal for important things like historical records.
-They are very hard to change or corrupt, so holding crucial files like this are where they thrive.
+They are very hard to change or corrupt, making them ideal for holding sensitive files.

 Image File Types – .ai

 AI is an Adobe Illustrator file extension.
 The most important thing to learn about the ai image file is it maintains quality of the original image through expansion and reduction.
 Pushing the picture to its maximum size won’t reduce the quality at all.

 The ability of .ai extensions to retain image integrity make them a perfect candidate for brand logos.
 Due to the fact brand logos will need to change size to fit onto many different things, using .ai will keep their characteristics intact.
 Confidently use .ai for all logos.